 Great Decisions is a nationwide, non-partisan program sponsored by the Foreign Policy Association intended to broaden public involvement in foreign affairs.
 It was launched over 50 years ago, and today tens of thousands of participants take part in discussion groups each year.
-Our library is proud to be hosting our fifth year of participation in the Great Decisions Program.
+Our library is proud to be hosting our sixth year of participation in the Great Decisions Program.

 Eight topics have been selected this year for discussion.
 The Foreign Policy Association provides a Great Decisions Briefing Book if participants choose to read articles in advance, and each program begins with a video presentation outlining the issues of the evening’s topic.
 After the short video, a facilitator provides insight and leads a discussion.

 This free, in-person program will take place in Lake Travis Community Library meeting room.
 No registration is required.

 The United States and Middle East are at a crossroads.
 In spite of a reduced presence in the Middle East, the U.S. still has significant national interests there and the area is a key arena for global power politics.
 Can the U.S. continue to defend its interests in the Middle East and globally with a lower level of military and political involvement, or should it recommit to a leading role in the region?

 Will the United States and China, with other powerful countries following suit, approach current and future climate initiatives with an increased commitment to trade protectionism and nationalism, by various measures including trade restrictions?
 Or could a growing spirit of international accord develop to confront the “common enemy” of climate change?

 Scientific advances benefit from collaboration between researchers, but what happens when material, such as Artificial Intelligence (AI) is controversial and important to a nation’s national security?
 Is there a middle ground between sharing information and denying access?
 How can we regulate cooperation?